karfau/node-cli-arguments-options/README.md

 ## Contribute

+Run `npm i` to get started with code changes, it also set's up all the sub folders.

 Support is very welcome, please file PRs and issues for

-- a lib to add for comparison (run `npx runex add.js <pkg-name>` for a starting point)
+- a lib to add for comparison (run `npm run add <pkg-name>` for a starting point)
-- a metric to add
+- a metric to add (see `about.js` that writes to `pkg/about.json` as an example)
-- an idea where to gether data from
+- an idea where to gather data from ([file an issue](https://github.com/karfau/runex/issues/new))
 - data visualisation
 - ...?